 Although the follow-up process is quite lengthy, Lin says most patients will go home the day of surgery.
 Once the anesthesia has worn off, patients are sent home with a medical compression bra over the incision bandages, which Mohan says helps minimize swelling and avoid tension on the stitches.
 It will be worn throughout the initial recovery process.

-Of course, recovery varies depending on the location of the incision, the size of the implant and the location of the implant, although Mohan says many patients report chest tightness after the procedure regardless of the details.
-He also notes that patients may find that their breasts sit too high on the chest, but he says not to worry: the implants will fall out naturally as they settle.
+Of course, recovery varies according to incision location, implant size and implant placement, although Mohan says many patients report chest tightness after the procedure, regardless of the details.
+He also notes that patients may find that their breasts sit too high on the chest, but says not to worry: the implants will fall out naturally as they settle.

-Unfortunately, the first few days post-operatively are likely to be experienced with some discomfort and tenderness (as is the case with most surgeries).
-That said, Mohan says this should be more than manageable - in his experience, many patients don't need or even use their prescribed pain medication, and those that do usually use it for the first week or less.
+Unfortunately, the first few post-operative days are likely to be experienced with some discomfort and tenderness (as is the case with most surgeries).
+That said, Mohan says this should be more than manageable... in his experience, many patients don't need or even use their prescribed painkillers, and those who do usually use them for the first week or less.